FortinetCloudCSE/gcp-ncc-mrr-fortigate/content/02BuildNCC/4_Task3.md

 1. Log into FortiGate 1 CLI:

+{{% notice info %}} The public IP of all FortiGates can be found in the studend resources section on the left side of the qwiklabs page where you started the lab.
+See the **GCP Console** section of **Chapter 1 (Setup)**.
+You can also see the **External IP** of each instance in the GCP Console under Compute Engine > VM instances {{% /notice %}}

 - If you have a favorite ssh application like putty (windows) or terminal (mac), ssh using ``` ssh admin@<fortigate public ip> ``` password will be ```Fortinet1234$```

-- If not, go to the GCP Console and open a Cloud Shell terminal and issue the ssh command fromt there.
+- If not, go to the GCP Console and open a Cloud Shell terminal and issue the ssh command from there.

 ![SSH Shell](ssh_shell.png)

 2. Copy the below configuration and paste it into the CLI

 {{% notice warning %}} Ensure that the router-id used in the fortigate matches the IP address for port2.
 This is usually .2, but is dynamically assigned by GCP {{% /notice %}}

+- You can get the internal ip address of port 2 from the fortigate CLI using the ``` get sys int physical port2 ``` command.

    FortiGate 1 (US Central) BGP Configuration: